Azure/bicep-reps/active/deployment-principal-function.md

 1. `whoami()`

 ### Do we need tenantId property?
-It is not clear which tenantId we would need (home tenantId vs client tenantId).
+It is not clear which tenantId we would need (x-ms-home-tenant-id vs x-ms-client-tenant-id).
 In most cases these would be the same, however they would be different in cross-tenant scenarios e.g. Azure Lighthouse.
-In the cases where the tenantId property is required, e.g. Key Vault access policy, it makes sense for it to be the _resource_ tenant against which authentication will be performed; it's not clear when a _home_ tenant specifically would need to be specified.
+In the cases where the tenantId property is required, e.g. Key Vault access policy, it makes sense for it to be the _resource's_ tenant (x-ms-home-tenant-id); it's not clear when a user's _home_ tenant (x-ms-client-tenant-id) specifically would need to be specified if the user is working in a cross-tenant scenario.
 We had discussed omitting tenantId altogether to avoid confusion.

 ## Out of scope